ziadmohamedgad/Residence-Management/README.md

   2. Build the console project.
   3. Create a Task in **Task Scheduler**:
      - Set the trigger (daily, weekly, or at startup).
-     - Point the action to the built `.exe` file of the `ResidenceNotifier`.
+     - Point the action to the built `.exe` file of the `ResidencesNotifier`.
   4. Test it manually before relying on automated scheduling.

 ---